 The crackdown on the 2009 election-related unrest by Iran and its refusal to agree to technical terms of the October 1, 2009, nuclear agreement substantially lessened the Administration's belief in engagement.
 In a statement following the June 9, 2010, passage of Resolution 1929, President Obama has described Iran as refusing, thus far, to accept the path of engagement and choosing instead to preserve all elements of its nuclear program.
-During 2010-2011, the Administration has worked with partner countries to impose and implement a broad array of economic sanctions which are discussed in substantial detail in CRS Report RS20871, Iran Sanctions, by Kenneth Katzman.
+During 2010-2011, the Administration has worked with partner countries to impose and implement a broad array of economic sanctions-discussed in detail in CRS Report RS20871, Iran Sanctions, by Kenneth Katzman.

 In concert with the democratic uprisings in the Middle East in early 2011, the Administration has moved further away from engagement and expressed more direct criticism of Iran for its use of force against protesters.
 These comments, including by Secretary Clinton at the U.N.
 Human Rights Council in Geneva on February 28, 2011, did not state that the United States would no longer pursue engagement, but the statements were likely to cause Iran's leaders to believe that few benefits would accrue from future talks.
 As noted above, President Obama's March 20, 2011, Nowruz statement was significantly more supportive of the pro-democracy movement in Iran than it was in prior years.
 These pronouncements have been supported by imposition of sanctions on Iranian human rights abusers, as discussed further below in the section on regime change.
 Still, indicating that the Administration may still hope for a diplomatic breakthrough, on July 3, 2011, National Security Adviser Tom Donilon reiterated that the United States will continue to pressure Iran with sanctions and other diplomatic actions but remains open to diplomacy with Iran on its nuclear program.
+The U.S. engagement with Russia to help it formulate August 2011 proposals for Iran to revive talks further suggests the Administration continues to see value in diplomacy to resolve the Iran nuclear issue.